The 7 Habits of Highly Effective Teens Get in the

-Welcome!
 My name is Sean and I wrote this book.
 I don’t know how you got it.
-Maybe your mom gave it to you to shape you up.
-Or maybe you bought it with your own money because the title caught your eye.
+Maybe your mom gave it to you to shape you up, Or maybe you bought it with your own money because the title caught your eye.
 Regardless of how it landed in your hands, I’m really glad it did.
-Now you just need to read it.
+Now you just need to read it

 A lot of teens read books, but I wasn’t one of them.
-(I did read several book summaries, however.)
-So if you’re like I was, you may be ready to shelve this book.
+(I did read several Cliffs Notes book summaries, however.)
+So if you’re like me, you may be ready to shelve this book.
 But before you do that, hear me out.
-If you promise to read on, I’ll promise to make it an adventure.
-In fact, to keep it fun, I’ve stuffed it with cartoons, clever ideas, great quotes, and powerful stories about real teens from all over the world . . . along with a few other surprises.
-So, with that in mind: will you give it a try?
+If you promise to read this book, I’ll promise to make it an adventure.
+In fact, to keep it fun, I’ve stuffed it full of cartoons, clever ideas, great quotes, and incredible stories about real teens from all over the world … along with a few other surprises.
+So will you give it a try?

 So why did I write this book?
-I wrote it because life for teens is no playground.
+I wrote it because life for teens is no longer a playground.
 It’s a jungle out there.
 And if I’ve done my job right, this book can be like a compass to help you navigate through it.
-Unlike my dad’s book, which was written for old people (and can get really boring at times), this book was written especially for teens and is always interesting.
+In addition, unlike my dad’s book, which was written for old people (and can get really boring at times), this book was written especially for teens and is always interesting.

-Although I’m a retired teenager, I still remember what it was like to be one.
-I could’ve sworn I was riding an emotional roller coaster most of the time.
+Although I’m a retired teenager, I remember what it was like to be one.
+I could have sworn I was riding an emotional roller coaster most of the time.
 Looking back, I’m actually amazed that I survived.
 Barely.
-I’ll never forget the time in seventh grade when I fell in love with a girl named Nicole.
-I told my friend Clar to tell her that I liked her (I was too scared to speak directly to girls so I used messengers).
+I’ll never forget the time in seventh grade when I first fell in love with a girl named Nicole.
+I told my friend Clar to tell her that I liked her (I was too scared to speak directly to girls so I used interpreters).
 Clar completed his mission and returned and reported.

 “Hey, Sean, I told Nicole that you liked her.”